angelinanaa/sales-analytics-dashboard-excel/README.md

 * **Region**
 * **State**

-Multiple filters can be applied simultaneously.
-For example, users can select a specific **year + customer segment + region** to investigate a particular portion of the sales data.
+Multiple filters can be combined to investigate specific areas of the dataset.
+For example, users can select a particular **year, customer segment, and region** to analyze a more focused group of transactions.

-The KPI cards and dashboard visualizations respond to the selected filters, making it possible to explore the dataset without manually changing the underlying calculations.
+The KPI cards, PivotTables, and visualizations update automatically based on the selected filters.

-## 📁 Dataset Structure
+## 📁 Dataset

-The dataset consists of transaction-level sales records containing the following fields:
+The dataset contains transaction-level sales records with the following fields:

 | Category                 | Fields                                           |
 | ------------------------ | ------------------------------------------------ |